ironwork with skulls

 But if one Googles “Lestat’s house”, the search results turn up info about the late Anne Rice.
 And I’m pretty sure that Lestat didn’t live with Anne Rice — except in her imagination.
 So I will show you the Rice home first, then go on to Lestat the Vampire.
 The ornamental ironwork on the gate in front of the home suggests the shape of a skull.
 Yes, I’ll admit they could be flowers or fleur de lis instead of skulls, but I haven’t seen another home in the area with ironwork in this design.
 See more of this home in this slide show, below, including scaffolding as the home is being restored.

 While this grand antebellum home is suitable for a wealthy, famous author, it doesn’t quite match another image I’ve had about vampires’ residences–an image that is much more gloomy and dark, even on sunny days, For example, a home like this one, below, with an aura of decadence about it.
 This home in Faubourg Delassize with its green facade struck me as the perfect place for a vampire or vampire book author to live.
-Actually, it is a large apartment building a few blocks away from Rice’s home and is suffering from from some deferred maintenance.
+Actually, it is a large apartment building a few blocks away from Rice’s home and is suffering from some deferred maintenance.

 Searching for Lestat’s home